Masoume1992/Web-Scarping/README.md

 # Web-Scarping
-Steps for doing the projects:
+Steps for doing the project:
 1. Import necessary libraries:
 •	googleapiclient.discovery for interacting with the YouTube Data API
 •	pandas for data manipulation